 11. TIGI Catwalk Fashionista Violet Shampoo

 Designed for non-pigmented, blonde and highlighted hair, this violet shampoo uses rice milk and pearl extract in conjunction with the violet pigments.
 The intention is to create an unparalleled shine and boost the cooler colors of light blonde hair by eliminating warmth and brassiness.
-This purple shampoo works for grey, silver, blonde and white hair and can be purchased from Ulta.
+This purple shampoo works for grey, silver, blonde and white hair and can be purchased from Amazon.

 12. Pravana The Perfect Blonde Shampoo

 Sulfate-free, brightening blonde shampoo designed with exclusive dual ultra violet dyes and formulated with optical brighteners, this is a dependable, workable brightening option.
 This is the best purple shampoo that also uses keratin, wheat and silk amino acids to strengthen hair while improving elasticity, shine and toning out the unwanted color from hair.
-You can pick up a bottle of this high-grade purple shampoo at Ulta.
+You can pick up a bottle of this high-grade purple shampoo at Ulta, or Amazon.

 13. Kenra Professional Brightening Shampoo